genkgo/phonegap-day-workshop/README.md

 - Creating an app, updating an app, adding plugins
 - Development tools
 - Signing your apps and submitting to stores
+- Anything else you want, if we can fit it in -- just ask

 ### What won't this workshop cover?

-- Writing a PhoneGap app (well kindof)
+- Details of a

 ### Links: